carbon-language/carbon-lang/mlir/docs/TargetLLVMIR.md

 Examples:

-This convention is implemented in the conversion of `std.func` and `std.call` to the LLVM dialect, with the former unpacking the descriptor into a set of individual values and the latter packing those values back into a descriptor so as to make it transparently usable by other operations.
+This convention is implemented in the conversion of `builtin.func` and `func.call` to the LLVM dialect, with the former unpacking the descriptor into a set of individual values and the latter packing those values back into a descriptor so as to make it transparently usable by other operations.
 Conversions from other